Sober Living: Halt Startup Stress & Maintain A Healthy Recovery

 Regularly take time to examine how you are feeling and what need be met to ensure you’ve built your recovery to last.
 Eat well to replenish your body with the nutrition needed to maintain long workdays and human interaction to refuel the mind and spirit with connections.

 2- The Ire of the fast-paced business world

-Many executives feel it is their ire which creates drive and focus.
+Many executives feel it is their ire, which creates drive and focus.
 It is true.
 Anger is not always dangerous, but most of the time can lead to anxiety and stress.
 Learning to manage your anger constructively takes time and practice.
-Unfortunately, many of us have never learned how to get the most from anger.
+Unfortunately, many of us have never learned how to get the most from rage.

-When not managed anger has the to turn into resentment or physical violence.
-Turning anger inward against yourself or display the emotion by belittling others, cursing, pouting, or physical abuse leads to dangerous situations guilt, shame, or resentment are following closely behind.
+When not managed, anger has to turn into resentment or physical violence.
+Turning passion inward against yourself or display the emotion by belittling others, cursing, pouting, or physical abuse leads to dangerous situations, guilt, shame, or resentment are following closely behind.

 3- Loneliness: Connect with sober support, family, and loved ones.

 Networking events, meet and greets, and business meetings are not a replacement for sober support.
 Establishing the connections needed for a successful startup launch can cause you to want to isolate.
 Being surrounded by colleagues and other entrepreneurs day in and day out will never replace the love of family.

 Long hours at the workplace might leave you wanting to not see another human for days, but it’s essential to connect with your support network often.
 Filling your calendar with appointments, meetings, and events doesn’t fill the loneliness you feel when you’re away from your loved ones.